dscc-admin-ch/lomas/docs/client/opendp.md

 * Once satisfied with the dummy results, send the query to be performed on the actual data with `dummy=False`.

-## Example
+!!! example

-A worked example demonstrating how to use OpenDP through the Lomas client is available in [this notebook](../notebooks/Demo_Client_Notebook_OpenDP_Polars.ipynb) example.
+    A worked example demonstrating how to use OpenDP through the Lomas client is available in [this notebook](../notebooks/Demo_Client_Notebook_OpenDP_Polars.ipynb).

 ## References